pedalferrous/analytic-script/README.md

     and dimensions defined in code. these will not need to be altered often if one is testing differing configurations under same external conditions
-      *  `wls` is simply list of linspace of wavelengths (in nm) to be tested over.
-Average plots will average equally over all specified wavelengths with equal weight.
-Blackbody radiation may be turned on with given maximum wavelength in code preamble. be aware these results are not directly commensurable with non blackbody results, as overall scale is arbitrary.
+      *  `wls` is simply a linspace of wavelengths (in nm) to be iterated over.
+Average plots will average unweighted over all specified wavelengths.
+Blackbody radiation weighting may be turned on with specified maximum wavelength in code preamble. be aware these results are not directly commensurable with non blackbody results, as overall scale is arbitrary.
-      *  `angles` is a non weighted list in radians
+      *  `angles` is a non weighted list in **RADIANS**
   * fundamental constants are defined
   * main stack is defined, comprising layers, each a `film` data type defined early in code (a named tuple).
 A `stack`